rodneypuplampu/site-reliability-engineering-best-practices/hpe-k8s-sre-readme.md

-# HPE Cloud User Portal Deployment
+# HPE SRE Example Cloud User Portal Deployment

 This repository contains the Kubernetes configurations and deployment instructions for the User Portal application, featuring a Django backend, PostgreSQL database, and frontend served through HPE Cloud CDN.